godot-mega-man/Mega-Man-Engine/README.md

 # Who can use this?

-Anyone is free to use this engine or any portion of it so long as it is for a non-commercial cause.
+Anyone is free to use this or any portion of it so long as it is for a non-commercial cause.
 Commercial applications are strictly forbidden.

 # Contributions policy